 - Link to more bells I have tested.

-- Post discussing the testing methodologies used for the testing reported on this blog.
+- A post discussing the testing methodologies used for the test results we report on this website.

 As always, please let me know if you have any questions.
 Thank you for reading and for sharing these results.